Pastoral Award 2020 (updated June 2023)

 Annualised salaries (from 1 March 2020)

-As of the first full pay period commencing on or after 1 March 2020, the Pastoral Award 2020 has been varied to enable employers and employees to agree in writing for the employee to be paid an annualised wage or a salary instead of being paid an hourly rate.
+Employers and employees may agree in writing for the employee to be paid an annualised wage or a salary instead of being paid an hourly rate.

 This is similar to the IFA and may be useful for farmers provided they keep excellent time records.